spenoir/parseURL/README.md

 Often when dealing with asynchronous calls and ajax history, you need to do a lot url parsing.
 This method solves that problem.
-You could extend the window.location object with this function but I don't like messing with prototyping native javascript methods.
+You could extend the window.location object with this function but I'm not sure about messing with prototyping native javascript methods.

+Using the current url in javascript encourages the use of your beautiful RESTful interface right?

 Version